innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 ### Developer Laptops

 This topic is often and surprisingly neglected.
-Like many we consider in contrast that it is a fundamental one ([17](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B09JWS32W1), [18](https://kyleake.medium.com/mckinsey-report-on-developer-velocity-how-software-excellence-fuels-business-performance-cf566634d203)).
-Companies that are best in developer velocity:
+Like many ([17](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B09JWS32W1), [18](https://kyleake.medium.com/mckinsey-report-on-developer-velocity-how-software-excellence-fuels-business-performance-cf566634d203), [19](https://www.forrester.com/blogs/developer-experience-is-a-key-to-organizational-success/)) we consider in contrast that it is a fundamental one.  *"Companies that are best in developer experience velocity"*:

 - outperform others in the market by four to five times.
 - have 60% higher total shareholder returns and 20% higher operating margins than others in the market.